Want to receive our newsletter? Subscribe NOW!

 The Coordinator’s key responsibilities are to:

-CANGO Canada Focal-Person
+CANGO Canada-Based Focal-Person

 Communications is of particular importance to this position.
 The general purpose of the Canada Focal-Person is to facilitate the transmission of information between the Ethiopia based CANGO Network and Canadian stakeholders and public.
-As such, the Canada Focal Person:
+As such, the Canada-based Focal Person:

 The Canada Focal-Person shall: